 Around the corner, Sushi Ishikawa is a diminutive Michelin-starred playspace for Chef Don Pham.
 Pham believes in tradition mixed with whimsy, and you can expect the unexpected here.
 For example, the tray of microgreens sitting next to the fish display hints at some of the flourishes to come, or the “anything-but-usual” seafood techniques favored by Pham, including dry-aging, torching, and architectural creation.
 You won’t see a menu here—simply choose the extent of your International Sushi Day sushi feast by the number of pieces (12, 15, or 16).
 Pick a beverage, and that’s it.
 Now, sit back and congratulate yourself for getting a reservation here.

 Across the park on the Upper West Side, tiny Sushi Kaito feels like an unassuming Tokyo sushiya.
-With only 12 seats and only a choice of two omakase, one a bit pricier than the other, you’ll have fabulous sushi at a reasonable price.
+With only 12 seats and a choice between two omakase, one a bit pricier than the other, you’ll have fabulous sushi at a reasonable price.
 You’ll also feel like you’ve entered an elite club, with a place card identifying your seat and a dedicated sushi chef attending to your hunger.
 Your meal is a quick one with each piece of nigiri placed carefully on the counter in front of you.
 There’s no dessert, but you can enjoy the flawless tamago and pretend you’re at Sukiyabashi Jiro in Tokyo.

 Sushi by Bou